stuartstein777/solution-notes/aoc2016-day8-notes.md

 rotate column x=5 by 1
 ```

-I need to process all the lines in the puzzle input and produce a final image representing the screen so I can read the screen.
+I need to process all the lines in the puzzle input and produce a final image representing the screen so I can read the message.

 ## rect